 Direct habitat loss can result from vegetation clearing and fire frequency.
 The removal of vegetation will be required for the construction of roads, turbine hard-stands, laydown areas and site offices.
 Artificially altered fire regimes may reduce habitat suitability for SCCs by changing vegetative communities and habitat structure.
-None of the proposed WTG bases are in areas of high sensitivity for animal SCCs.
-Approximately 70% of the internal roads will be following existing tracks.
-However, both existing and newly proposed roads traverse areas identified to be of high sensitivity.

-Approximately 27 ha of land within high sensitivity areas is associated with new roads and an increased width of existing tracks (up to 12 m).
-It is recommended that mitigation action specific to the restoration and rehabilitation of several strategic areas that are currently highly modified through agricultural activity be initiated during the construction phase and continue through to the operational phase.
+None of the proposed WTG bases are in areas of high sensitivity for animal SCCs and approximately 65% of the internal roads will be following existing tracks.
+Thirty-two hectares (32 ha) of land within natural or near-natural vegetation is associated with new roads and an increased width of existing tracks (up to 12 m).
+It is recommended that mitigation action specific to the restoration and rehabilitation of several strategic areas (currently highly modified through agricultural activity) be initiated during the construction phase and continue through to the operational phase.
 These areas have been identified by this study to improve habitat availability and connectivity between patches for faunal SCCs across the site and broader area.

-An area of approximately 260 ha has been identified here for restoration.
-This would result in a significant increase in habitat availability, reduced edge effects and improved connectivity between existing habitat patches known to support SCCs.
+An area of approximately 437 ha has been identified here for restoration.
+This would result in a significant increase in habitat availability, reduced edge effects and improve connectivity between existing habitat patches known to support SCCs.
 These factors have been identified in the literature to be of high conservation priority for all relevant SCCs listed.
 A net-gain, in-situ habitat restoration exercise is considered to be a highly desirable, positive impact if appropriately implemented.